Dirac Kondo effect under magnetic catalysis

+We also draw attention to the heavy-quark dynamics in ultrarelativistic heavy-ion collisions \cite{Fukushima:2015wck, Hattori:2016emy}.
+It is an interesting question how the heavy-quark diffusion can be modified by the strong correlation induced by the Kondo effect.

 Numerical simulations on the lattice have provided useful approaches to nonperturbative many-body phenomena.
 The intertwined dynamics of the chiral symmetry breaking and the Kondo effect may be simulated in strong magnetic fields.
 Lattice QCD simulations \shorten{in strong magnetic fields} elucidated the magnetic catalysis in QCD with high precision (see, e.g., Refs.~\cite{Bali:2011qj, Bali:2012zg, Endrodi:2015oba, DElia:2018xwo, Endrodi:2019zrl, Ding:2020hxw, DElia:2021yvk}), and they can be also applied to the counterpart in solid-state physics.
-The magnetically induced Kondo effect deserves further study beyond the mean-field model calculation and should be confirmed by direct measurements of the Kondo condensate constructed from the correlation function of the heavy and light fermions or by indirect ones through special behaviors of the chiral condensate pointed out in this work.
+The magnetically induced Kondo effect deserves further study beyond the mean-field model calculation and should be confirmed by direct measurements of the Kondo condensate constructed from the correlation function of the heavy and light fermions or by indirect ones through special behaviors of the chiral condensate pointed out in this paper.
+Recall also that the systems in a magnetic field and at finite density share analogous low-energy excitations stemming from the degeneracy in the Landau levels and on the Fermi surface.
+Therefore, the Monte Carlo simulation in magnetic fields serves as a ``dual'' set-up for that at finite density which is highly restricted due to the sign problem.

-\sect{Acknowledgements} The authors thank Kazunori Itakura for helpful discussions.
-This work was supported by Japan Society for the Promotion of Science (JSPS) KAKENHI under grant Nos.
-JP17K14277, JP20K14476, 20K03948 and 22H02316, and by the RIKEN special postdoctoral researcher program.